Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().groupIdentify(groupType, groupName, identify);
 ```

-An optional callback function can be supplied as a fourth argument to `groupIdentify`.
+You can supply an optional callback function as a fourth argument to `groupIdentify`.

 ### Track revenue

-The preferred method of tracking revenue for a user is to use `logRevenueV2()` in conjunction with the provided Revenue interface.
+The best method of tracking revenue for a user is to use `logRevenueV2()` in conjunction with the provided Revenue interface.
  Revenue instances store each revenue transaction and let you define several special revenue properties used in Amplitude's Event Segmentation and Revenue LTV charts, such as `revenueType` and `productIdentifier`.
   You can also add event properties to revenue events via the `eventProperties` field.
 These Revenue instance objects are then passed into `logRevenueV2` to send as revenue events to Amplitude.
    This lets Amplitude to automatically display data relevant to revenue in the platform.
 You can use this to track both in-app and non-in-app purchases.